Application Procedures-Individual Residents

 The California Department of Insurance (CDI) requires California resident applicants to first pass the qualifying license exam prior to submitting their license application.

-Step 6 - Application: After passing the qualifying license exam, apply for a public insurance adjuster license using the Individual Application – Public Adjuster and Apprentice License, form CDI-180.
+Step 6 - Application: After passing the qualifying license exam, apply online for a public insurance adjuster license using Sircon, NIPR or the paper individual license application form – Public Adjuster and Apprentice License, form CDI-180.

 Step 7 - Fees:

-- Exam fee: $62 (effective 3/3/19 this fee is $68) per scheduled exam date at a California Department of Insurance exam site or $95 (effective 3/3/19 this fee is $101) per scheduled exam date at a PSI exam site.
+- Exam fee: $68 per scheduled exam date at a California Department of Insurance exam site or $101 per scheduled exam date at a PSI exam site.
 Do not include the exam fee when you submit your adjuster application.